jolenechong/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: UC8 - Find Product**
+**Use case: UC12 - Find Product**

-Analogous to !!UC4 - Find Vendor Contact!!.
+Analogous to !!UC5 - Find Vendor Contact!!.

-**Use case: UC14 - Archive a Product**
+**Use case: UC13 - Archive a Product**

-Analogous to UC11, except the product's identifier is used instead of the vendor's email.
+Analogous to UC6, except the product's identifier is used instead of the vendor's email.

-**Use case: UC15 - Restore an Archived Product**
+**Use case: UC14 - Restore an Archived Product**

-Analogous to UC12, except the product's identifier is used instead of the vendor's email.
+Analogous to UC7, except the product's identifier is used instead of the vendor's email.

-**Use case: UC9 - Undo/Redo a Change**
+**Use case: UC15 - Undo/Redo a Change**

 **Preconditions: Application is running, user is on the main screen, and at least one undoable action has been performed in the current session.**